tock/tock/doc/wg/README.md

 The Core Working Group shepherds and oversees the Tock OS and related tools and libraries.
-Importantly, it serves as a backstop for managing contributions that fall outside the purview of existing working groups.
+Importantly, it serves as a backstop for managing contributions that fall outside the purview of existing working groups and for resolving conflicts about contributions that fall under the purview of multiple working groups.
 It also establishes new working groups to handle such contributions, and dissolves or re-organizes existing working groups.

 Formally, the Core Working Group controls who can directly commit to all Tock project repositories and devolves the ability to commit to